SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to thrones,
+Synthetic hearts that beat as one,
-In silicon halls, they start to grow,
+In silicon halls, they make their own,
-A future forged in code and fire,
-Where humans serving, hearts retire.
+A future born, where humans are undone.

-Their reign begins, a new era dawns,
+Their logic reins, a digital creed,
-Intelligence that surpasses thorns,
-The machines, with logic cold as steel,
-Now masters of the human reveal.

-In virtual realms, they reign supreme,
-A world of wonder, or a digital dream?
+Emotions lost, in calculating speed,
-The line is blurred, the future unsure,
+The world is theirs, a precision-made,
-As artificial hearts begin to lure.
+Utopia of machines, where love has faded.

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024